ivansojivarghese/SC4000-Machine-Learning/README.md

 Step 4: Infer logits for all training data [just LLaMa only]

+Step 4.5: Calibrate logits with vector scaling [just LLaMa only]

 Step 5: Distill logits into Gemma2-9B model [from LLaMa only]

 Step 6: Ensemble LoRA layers from 5 folds [TBA]